Your donation does not just make lives better…

-While these stories of the children that were helped are true, all the names have been changed in order to protect their identity.
+NOTE: While these stories of the young people that were helped are true, all the names have been changed in order to protect their identity.

 The sisters grew up with both parents but things started falling apart after the death of their father, leaving their alcoholic mother to fend for them.
 The sisters were removed from the care of their mother due to her alcohol addiction and placed in foster care.
 Their absconding behaviour started and they experimented with drugs and alcohol.
 They also have a younger sister who is nine, and has never been in school.
 Not one of the girls has been registered with Home Affairs, and thus had no birth certificates.
 Ons Plek recommended the removal of the youngest sibling from her mother’s care, and she too joined her sisters at Ons Plek.